foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.3.11 - 2017/11/20 =

 * New feature - Sticky Video - lets your viewers continue watching the video as they scroll past it.
 It applies to desktop computer displays - minimal width of 1200 pixels.
+See Setting -> FV Player -> Skin -> Sticky Video
 * Lightbox - improving retina image parsing

 = 6.3.10 - 2017/11/13 =